On Some Information-geometric aspects of Hawking radiation: Information-Geometric Reconstruction of Quantum Mechanical Formalism

-Secondly, we discuss the topological meaning of some part of $S^i$.
-On the one hand, the allowed tranformation group preserving the probabilty normalization and the information metric is $O(2n)$ and hence the vectors in the probability space can be connected by curves lie on the unit sphere $S^n$\cite{Reginatto}.
+Let us discuss the topological meaning of some part of $S^i$.
+On the one hand, the allowed tranformation group preserving the probabilty normalization and the information metric is $O(2n)$ and hence the vectors in the probability space can be connected by curves lie on the unit sphere $S^n$ \cite{Reginatto}.
 On the other hand, the observables, say the expectation values, should be invariant under the $U(1)$ phase shift.
-If the dimension $n=2k+1$ is odd, then we can see that the probability space is just the complex projective space $\mathbb{C}P^k\simeq S^{2k+1}/U(1)$.
-It is well-known that $\mathbb{C}P^n$ is a K\"ahler manifold with the standard Fubini-Study metric\cite{Hou}
+If the dimension of the unit sphere $n=2k+1$ is odd,\footnote{Note that when the dimension of the probabilty space is even it cannot be reduced to a $\mathbb{C}P^n$, thereby the above interpretation is not generically correct.
+Nevertheless, the even cases can be assumed to have trivial topology.
+We speculate that the dimension of the probability space might be constrained by its topology.
+Disregarding this speculation, one can still give the following arguments.
+The invalidity of the use of the second Chern class for the U(1) reduction of an even dimensional space has already been pointed out in \cite{Yoneya}.
+The monopoles, as will be shown to be the case of current interst in the next section, are only possible when the space dimension is odd, whereas when the dimension is even, one has instanton solutions, which deserve further investigations especially in the case of Hawking radiation.} then the probability space is just the complex projective space $\mathbb{C}P^k\simeq S^{2k+1}/U(1)$.
+It is well-known that $\mathbb{C}P^n$ is a K\"ahler manifold with the standard invariant Hermitian metric \cite{Hou}\footnote{{\it Notes added to the published version}: In fact, using homogeneous coordinates one can write this metric as the Fubini-Study metric which is the K\"ahler metric of $\mathbb{C}P^n$.}

 where $z^k,\bar{z}^k$ satisfying $\sum_k z^k\bar{z}^k=1$ are coordinates on $S^{2n+1}$.
 The second term in \eqref{13} is similar to the correction term added to the information metric \eqref{1} in \cite{Mehrafarin} identifying the disturbance of different preparations of the systems to the measurement results.
+Note that a given probability distribution can be interpreted as an explicit way of preparing the quantum state, and different environment of the preparation can be represented as different bases of the Hilbert space.
+Different probability distributions, or histories, have correlation between them and decohere very fast \cite{Zeh73}.
+Therefore the inereference is possible no matter how small they are.
 The corrected metric also leads to the complex coordinates in \cite{Mehrafarin}, where $\phi^i$ is just the degrees of disturbance identified by the correction term.